dyeramosu/AC215_snapnutrition/README.md

 **Data Labels Processing and Train, Test, Validation Split**

  - This container is meant to run in a Google Cloud VM and reads from our Google Cloud Storage Bucket.
- - As input, it reads the raw image and label data, and saves the filepaths + labels as pickle files into the Bucket.
+ - As input, it reads the raw image and label data, and saves the formatted filepaths + labels as pickle files into the Bucket.
  - These pickle files are already split into train, test, and validation splits for ingestion by the TFRecords container
  - [Full Details Here: data labels processing README.md](./data_labels_processing/README.md)

 **TFRecords Creation Container**
+ - This container is meant to run in a Google Cloud VM and reads from our Google Cloud Storage Bucket.
  - This container is expected to read the output of the **Data Labels Processing and Train, Test, Validation Split** container.
  - It reads the train, test, validation splits pickle files, and subsequently creates TFRecords
  - This step includes some image preprocessing, re-sizing, etc. before saving the TFRecords into the Bucket.